browserengineering/book/book/forms.md

 So...
 How do forms support web applications?
-When you use an application from your browser---whether you are registering to vote, looking at pictures of your baby cousin, or checking your email---there are typically[^exceptions] two programs involved: front-end code that runs in the browser, and back-end code that runs on the server.
-When you click on things or take actions in the application, you're running front-end code, which sends data to the back-end via HTTP requests.
+When you use an application from your browser---whether you are registering to vote, looking at pictures of your baby cousin, or checking your email---there are typically[^exceptions] two programs involved: client code that runs in the browser, and server code that runs on the server.
+When you click on things or take actions in the application, that runs client code, which sends then data to the server via HTTP requests.

 [^exceptions]: Here's I'm talking in general terms.
 There are some
-    browser applications without a back-end, and others where the front-end is very simple and almost all the logic is in the back-end.
+    browser applications without a server, and others where the client code is exceptionally simple and almost all the code is on the server.

 For example, imagine a simple message board application.
 The server stores the state of the message board---who has posted what---and has